 Just talk to her.
 One of the best gifts you can give to a grieving mother is the opportunity to talk about how she is doing.
 Ask her how she is feeling and listen when she tells you.
 Remind her that you know this must be hard for her and you care and want to help.
 Starting this conversation may feel awkward and uncomfortable, but knowing you are thinking about her around this difficult day will be incredibly meaningful.

-And remember, being a friend to someone grieving is hard because those who are grieving often don’t know how to put their feelings into words.
+Remember, being a friend to someone grieving is hard because those who are grieving often don’t know how to put their feelings into words.
 Even if your gesture doesn’t go over as planned or you do not get the response you would expect, know that it still mattered to her.
 Just don’t give up on her.
 Navigating grief is hard and messy and unpredictable, but her grief will get easier to navigate and on the other side, your friendship will be stronger than you could have imagined.